Letters from Lodi

 Perhaps a better question: Where were these people by the time the Treaty of Guadalupe Hidalgo — ending the Mexican-American War and turning Alta California over to the United States — was signed on February 2, 1848?
 Why were their lands free for the taking in the years immediately following the discovery of gold at Sutter's Mill, also in 1848, which unleashed a tsunami of settlers eager to put down roots in this new American state (California was admitted into the Union on September 8, 1850)?

 The Anglo settlement near the banks of the Mokelumne River was originally called Mokelumne, and would not be renamed as Lodi until 1874.
-By that time, it had become a something of a bustling agricultural community, thanks largely to a group of enterprising landowners and businessmen who in 1869 had persuaded Central Pacific Railroad to establish a depot near the corner of Sacramento and Pine Streets, where the landmark Lodi Arch would later be erected for the 1907 Tokay Carnival.
+By that time, it had become something of a bustling agricultural community, thanks largely to a group of enterprising landowners and businessmen who in 1869 had persuaded Central Pacific Railroad to establish a depot near the corner of Sacramento and Pine Streets, where the landmark Lodi Arch would later be erected for the 1907 Tokay Carnival.
 This, with the completion of the Transcontinental Railroad in 1869, connected the tiny Mokelumne settlement to the entire country.

 The Mokelumne River watershed — the homeland of the Plains Miwok — in proximity with the currently existing Lodi AVA (on left)

-"Mokelumne" was a corruption of the words for "river" (mokul) and "people of" (umne) spoken by the Plains Miwok tribe, also known as the Valley Miwok, who were once part of the largest group of indigenous people in the state of California.
+"Mokelumne" was a corruption of the words for "river" (mogul) and "people of" (one) spoken by the Plains Miwok tribe, also known as the Valley Miwok, who were once part of the largest group of indigenous people in the state of California.
 The U.S. Bureau of Indian Affairs recognized a total of 11 different Miwok tribes in California, of which the Plains Miwok were the most populous.

 1769 is a date given for the "first contact" between the Miwok and people of European descent.
 Rough estimates put the total population of Miwok during that time at anywhere from 11,000 to 17,800, although the accuracy of these counts is questionable.
-There is an estimated 3,500 people of varying proportions of Miwok blood still living in California.
+There are an estimated 3,500 people of varying proportions of Miwok blood still living in California.

 The Plains Miwok dwelled in cedar bark teepees, and during colder months, in semi-subterranean "pit" houses, built as much as 15 feet into the ground.
-Their diets reflected their environment: acorns (made into flour, soups and bread), buckeye nuts, mushrooms, hazelnuts, bulbs, roots, seeds, berries (including elderberry syrup), trout, salmon, shellfish, venison, elk, jackrabbits, squirrels, quail, snakes, the occasional mountain sheep and black bear, and even crickets, grasshoppers, caterpillars and dried locusts.
+Their diets reflected their environment: acorns (made into flour, soups, and bread), buckeye nuts, mushrooms, hazelnuts, bulbs, roots, seeds, berries (including elderberry syrup), trout, salmon, shellfish, venison, elk, jackrabbits, squirrels, quail, snakes, the occasional mountain sheep and black bear, and even crickets, grasshoppers, caterpillars, and dried locusts.

-Anthropologists have identified three other major branches of the Miwok that lived in parts of present-day Sacramento Valley, San Joaquin Valley and the Sierra Nevada.
+Anthropologists have identified three other major branches of the Miwok that lived in parts of present-day Sacramento Valley, San Joaquin Valley, and the Sierra Nevada.
 Linguistically, there was a total of seven dialects identified as part of the Moquelumnun language, which was also spoken by Coast Miwok living along the Pacific Coast, the Lake Miwok of the Clear Lake basin in Lake County, and the Bay Miwok who lived in today's Contra Costa County.
 The Miwok language is no longer spoken.
 Present-day people of Miwok descent have long ago shifted entirely to English.

 In 1851, the year after statehood, a total of 18 treaties were signed that reserved California lands for Miwok tribes.
 These treaties, as in the course of virtually all the treaties made with Native Americans, were never honored.
 Instead, most of the surviving Miwok were forced into reservations in Mendocino County, many in the Round Valley Reservation in the north part of the county.
 In 1906 those 1851 treaties were "rediscovered."
 Subsequently, 54 rancherias were established — including the Jackson Rancheria (1893), Tuolomne Rancheria (1910) Sheep Ranch Rancheria (1916), and Middletown Rancheria (1990) —and designated as federal lands for aboriginal settlement.